Okazari/react-rest-resources/README.md

 )
 const AuthorsFinalComponent = RestHoc(Component, AuthorsService)
 ```
-Usage it to get a list of id or your plain resource
+Use the resulting component to get a list of resource id or your plain resource
 ```js
   //This will inject an array of id into a props use the plural name you defined
   <AuthorsFinalComponent />